Code of Community Standards

 - Notice of the right to an advisor (The right to an advisor selected from among currently enrolled Lycoming College students, staff, or faculty members.
 Complainants and Respondents, may have an advisor present; specifically, for cases of alleged sexual misconduct, students may select an Advisor of their choice);

-- The electronic link to information of the Code of Student Conduct; and
+- The electronic link to information of the Code of Community Standards; and

 - A list of the names of the Board members selected to hear the case.